FernandoChu/MastersThesis/README.md

-# MastersThesis
+# Masters Thesis
-Formalization of my thesis in Agda
+Latex files for my thesis, as well as their formalization of my thesis in Agda.